Price draws line at children jibes

 Her arrival has been widely expected although she tried to cover up the plan by pretending she was jetting off on holiday, posting tweets showing herself on a plane with their husband Kieran Hayler and tweeting that he was about to run her a bath around two hours before she arrived at the famous house.

 The 36-year-old mother of five, who married again in 2013, said she was joining the Channel 5 show because "there is always a price for the Pricey and the price was right".

-Speaking to host Emma Willis before she went in last night, Price said: "I am so nervous.
+Speaking to host Emma Willis before she went in, Katie said: "I am so nervous.
 I can't stop crying, I don't know why."